drsharp/spawner/README.markdown

 If you want your forked child to run at a lower priority than the parent process, pass in the :nice option like this:

-    spawn(:nice => 7) do
+    spawner(:nice => 7) do
       do_something_nicely
     end

 ### fork me

-By default, spawn will use the fork to spawn child processes.
+By default, spawner will use the fork to spawn child processes.
 You can configure it to do threading either by telling the spawn method when you call it or by configuring your environment.
 For example, this is how you can tell spawn to use threading on the call,

-    spawn(:method => :thread) do
+    spawner(:method => :thread) do
       something
     end

-For older versions of Rails (1.x), when using the :thread setting, spawn will check to make sure that you have set allow_concurrency=true in your configuration.
+For older versions of Rails (1.x), when using the :thread setting, spawner will check to make sure that you have set allow_concurrency=true in your configuration.
 If you want this setting then put this line in one of your environment config files: